keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/query.md

 See [example [EX077]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/077-query-auth).

-## Configuration With Cyphered Token Example
+## Configuration With Encrypted Token Example
-Usually you want the value used for authentication cyphered (the `api-token` parameter with the value 2267709 in our example), so you are not exposing it to other users and also not storing it in the configuration versions history.
-The following authentication configuration combined with the parameter defined in the `config` section does that (the value with the prefix `#` is cyphered upon saving the configuration):
+Usually you want the value used for authentication encrypted (the `api-token` parameter with the value 2267709 in our example), so you are not exposing it to other users and also not storing it in the configuration versions history.
+The following authentication configuration combined with the parameter defined in the [`config`](https://developers.keboola.com/extend/generic-extractor/configuration/config/) section does that (the value with the prefix `#` is encrypted upon saving the configuration):

 {% highlight json %}
 {